 You may be wondering if you’re ready for the work of graduate school, especially if you’ve been out of school for a while.
 If you’re especially worried, talk with the admissions counselors, or better yet, talk with professors or students in the program you want to enter.
 Try to get ahold of a syllabus or reading list.
 If you know you have specific areas that are challenging to you, like writing or math, get some workbooks and start brushing up on your skills to prepare.
 Check out the school’s academic tutoring center or writing center and see what they offer, like study skills groups or individual tutoring.
 There are lots of resources available for graduate students, including Thesis Editor!

 Here at Thesis Editor, we’ve worked with hundreds of non-traditional graduate students who have returned to school after being out of school for a while.
 It can be an adjustment and can take time to find your groove, but it is certainly doable.
 If you find yourself stumbling, we offer a range of services, including tutoring, consultations, data analysis, editing, and formatting, to assist you.
-Contact us today to learn more! < Dealing With Math Anxiety Academic Writing Tips: How to Declutter Your Writing >
+Contact us today to learn more! < Self-Care During COVID-19 EndNote: An Introduction >